-D. Mossop, T. Powell, R. Florkiewicz Support: YTG, YC,.
+D. Mossop, A.Jones, R. Florkiewicz Support: YTG, YC,.

 6. Waterfowl pair counts --

 Nordenskjold wetland

 As in past years, a standard sample of water bodies was visited weekly and surveyed for water birds; five counts were made.
 Water level gauges track the volume of water in this sample of wetlands as a measure of overall wetland health in the central territory.
 Data were collated and entered into a database.

 Progress: The data were pooled with cooperators surveying similar wetlands elsewhere and collated by C.W.S., Whitehorse.
 Ponds in the study area generally held more water than in recent years.

-G.Poile, D.Mossop, Support: Y.C., CWS,
+S.VanDelft, D.Mossop, Support: Y.C., CWS,

 7. Breeding songbird survey --

 Eagle plains, Dempster Hwy

 Two standard breeding bird surveys were carried out along the Dempster Hwy in the Blackstone and Eagle River/Arctic Circle area.
 All data were collated and submitted to the National Breeding bird survey, Ottawa.

-D. Mossop., G.Poile Support: YC,
+D. Mossop., S.VanDelft Support: YC,

 8. Peregrine falcon productivity study --

 Yukon Wide

 Key reporting for the national peregrine falcon survey occurs every 5 years.
 In 2010 all 5 sub-populations in the Yukon were surveyed by a variety of mostly volunteer and government personnel.
 Just under 70% of known pairs were visited (approximately 170 sites visited).

-Survey in 2014 covered only the Old Crow River upstream to approximately the mouth of Timber creek.
+Survey in 2015 was a similar effort.
+We visited 188 nest sites (about 70% of known sites).
+Progress: fifty four percent of nest sites were occupied by adults but troubling is the finding that only 27% were producing young.
+Reporting: